wvmitchell/eat_yo_veggies/README.md

 Jest and Enzyme.
 Feel free to clone it down to follow along with my talk, extend it to your heart's content.

-To get it it up and running locally:
+To get it it up and running locally, first, install [Node](https://nodejs.org/en/), then:

 ```
 npm i